 by Meghan Fitzgerald

-It’s Screen-Free Week, and the World Health Organization just released new, stronger guidelines urging us that children under five should spend minimal to no time on screens.
+The World Health Organization’s guidelines urge that children under 5 should spend minimal to no time on screens.
 These guidelines seek to address the link between screen time and the rise in obesity (obesity rates have tripled worldwide since the 1970s) and other diseases.

-There is no doubt that our increasingly sedentary, screen-centric lifestyle limits children’s opportunities for motor development and physical activity—both of which have a lasting impact on a child’s quality of life and chances of growing into a healthy adult.
+For families who are working from home while full-time caring for kids, zero screen time is a tough ask.
+But there is no doubt that a sedentary, screen-centric lifestyle limits children’s opportunities for developing gross and fine motor skills and physical activity—both of which have a lasting impact on a child’s quality of life and chances of growing into a healthy adult.

-Narrowing of the senses: When kids are on screens at the exclusion of other activities, their sensory development is narrowed to focus nearly entirely on sight and hearing.
-This under stimulates and under develops other critical senses (and not just the five we study in Kindergarten!), in turn, diminishing brain development and impacting children’s behavior, wellness and capacity to learn.
-Outdoor play, on the other hand, serves to stimulate a wide range of senses.
+Expand the senses: When kids are on screens at the exclusion of other activities, their sensory development is narrowed to focus nearly entirely on sight and hearing.
+This under-stimulates and under-develops other critical senses (and not just the five senses we study in Kindergarten!).
+In turn, it diminishes brain development and impacts children’s behavior, wellness and capacity to learn.
+Outdoor play, on the other hand, offers sensory activities that serve to stimulate a wide range of senses.
 Here are a few of our favorite ways to inspire kids to engage multiple senses:

 Photo: Summer Miles Photo